A New Winter Trek In The League Of Kedarkantha, Dayara Bugyal and Chandrashila

 11. Can I take my child along on this trek?
 What is the age limit?

-Mukta Top trek is an easy-moderate trek and requires trekkers to be physically fit.
-Minimum age for eligibility is 8 years.
+Mukta Top trek is a moderate trek and requires trekkers to be physically fit.
+Minimum age for eligibility is 12 years.
 If your child meets this criterion and is physically fit, you can take her/him along.

 12. What kind of food is served on the trek?
 Should we carry any food?